Simple Pointers for Homeschooling as a Single Mom.

 All About Spelling

 I love this program!
 It is one of the best spelling programs I have ever used.
-I would recommend this for children not exposed to phonics or spelling before.
-Even if your child is older, the program will work.
+I would recommend this for children who have not been exposed to phonics or spelling before.
+Even if your child is older, the program will still be effective.
 You may go through it faster, but it’s best not to miss the spelling and phonics of the program.

 You may be able to buy some of the workbooks and sets from Amazon.com, but they are mainly sold at the All About Spelling Website.
-They also have an All About Reading program that I have not used, but I imagine it is excellent.
+They also offer an All About Reading program, which I have not used, but I imagine it is excellent.
 Here is that link:

 https://www.allaboutlearningpress.com/all-about-spelling/